RomeroRodriguezD/pokemon-opalo-shiny-hunter-bot/README.md

 -While this may also work with Pokémon Z (and perhaps other Lostieverse fangames), and it does if you don't have the pokemon yet, there's still one case I did not test and may not work: shiny wild pokemon that you already have, whom have a different shiny logo.

--The exact same technique could be used for, for example, look for a rare pokemon with a very low chance to appear, with just code lines changed and using the desired pokemon matching image.
+-The exact same technique could be used for, for example, look for a rare pokemon with a very low chance to appear, with just a few code lines changed and using the desired pokemon matching image.